zeppaman/bashy/README.md

 ```

 **Local relative path**
-The path is relative to the yaml location
+The path is relative to the same location
 ```yaml
 script: ./test-bashy.sh
 ```